GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v5/index.md

   A guide to migrating from Workbox v5 to v6.
 ---

-This guide is focused on breaking changes introduced in Workbox v6, with examples of what changes you'd need to make when upgrading from Workbox v5.
+This guide focuses on breaking changes introduced in Workbox v6, with examples of what changes you'd need to make when upgrading from Workbox v5.

 ## Breaking Changes